Eastside Birmingham City Centre

 - Your bus stop may have changed so plan ahead; check your journey in both directions of travel.

-- Familiarise yourself with the changes to your stop; another route/stop might suit your destination better.
+- Familiarise yourself with any changes to your stop; another route/stop might suit your destination better.